TCLamnidis/qpWrapper/README.md

 This file should be formatted as a valid `bash` script.
 Lines of this file can be commented out as needed to keep notes or make quick swaps between input files/datasets
 On runtime, qpWrapper.sh will `source ~/.qpWrapper.config` to get access to variables `OUTDIR`, `GENO`, `SNP` and `IND`.

+> [!TIP]
+> It is strongly recommended to use an input dataset in the `PACKEDANCESTRYMAP` format.
+> Using input data in any other accepted format will considerably increase the runtime of your qpWave/qpAdm/qpGraph jobs!
+>
+> You can convert `EIGENSTRAT` and `PLINK` format data into `PACKEDANCESTRYMAP` using [convertf](https://github.com/DReichLab/EIG/tree/master/CONVERTF).

 The `OUTDIR` variable specifies the base output directory for qpWrapper.sh runs.
 Two subdirectories will be created within this directory, named `qpWave` and `qpAdm`, that contain the auxilliary files and outputs of qpWave and qpAdm runs respectively.

 ### Usage

 A script to quickly create all necessary auxilliary files and submit qpWave/qpAdm jobs to a queue using `qsub`.
 Basic usage instructions are as follows:
 ```
 	 usage: qpWrapper.sh [options] (qpWave|qpAdm)